 Moving forward, a good starting point is to now develop a grid based diagram to help with the arrangement and allocation of the spaces required, this could be a square, rectangle or even a circle, its purpose is to introduce a sorting mechanism and guideline to your arrangements.

 Don’t be afraid to flick between hand drawings and computer software, this part of the floor plan generation needs to free flowing and flexibly, so use which ever method is best for you.

-The final floor plan itself however should be drawn in a CAD programme, as hand drawings tend to look too rough and informal.
+The final floor plan itself however should be drawn in a CAD program, as hand drawings tend to look too rough and informal.